What is Bond Length

 Factors Affecting Bond Length [1,6]

-1. Bond order (or the number of bonded electrons): The more the electrons, the shorter the bond is.
+1. Bond order (or the number of bonding electrons): The more the number of bonding electrons, the shorter the bond is.
+Bond length is highest for a single bond and lowest for a triple bond.

-2. Bond strength and bond disassociation energy: The stronger the bond, the shorter will be the bond length.
-In other words, if the bond strength increases, the bond length decreases.
+2. Bond strength: The stronger the bond, the shorter will be the bond length.
+In other words, the bond length decreases with increasing bond strength.

 How to Find Bond Length